DominikBBB/PP3-Hangman/README.md

 ## Future Features:

-- to choose level of difficulty,
+- User will be able to choose level of difficulty,
-- to be able to enter own word.
+- User will be able to enter own word.

 [Back to Table Of Contents](#table-of-contents)